Uli-Z/autoPDFtagger/README.md

 - `PDFList.py`: Oversees a database of PDF documents, their metadata, and provides export functions.
 - `config.py`: Manages configuration files.
 - `autoPDFtagger_example_config.conf`: An example configuration file outlining API key setup and other settings.

+## Future Development

+- **Graphical User Interface**: Developing a more user-friendly interface.
+- **HTML Viewer App**: A proposed app to visualize the JSON database and integrate it with the file archive.
+- **Cost Control**: Implementing features for monitoring and managing API usage costs.
+- **Integration and Compatibility**:
+  - Expanding to other AI APIs and exploring local AI model integration.
+  - Ensuring compatibility with applications like paperless-ngx.

 ## License